Asbury Automotive Group (ABG) Gains But Lags Market: What You Should Know

 Any recent changes to analyst estimates for Asbury Automotive Group should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Asbury Automotive Group is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Asbury Automotive Group is currently a Zacks Rank #2 (Buy).

-In terms of valuation, Asbury Automotive Group is currently trading at a Forward P/E ratio of 6.4.
-For comparison, its industry has an average Forward P/E of 6.91, which means Asbury Automotive Group is trading at a discount to the group.
+Digging into valuation, Asbury Automotive Group currently has a Forward P/E ratio of 6.43.
+For comparison, its industry has an average Forward P/E of 6.97, which means Asbury Automotive Group is trading at a discount to the group.

-Meanwhile, ABG's PEG ratio is currently 0.35.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+It is also worth noting that ABG currently has a PEG ratio of 0.35.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 ABG's industry had an average PEG ratio of 0.36 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.